 Social protection systems, figure prominently in the UN Sustainable Development Goals (SDGs).
 Goal 1.3 calls for the implementation of “nationally appropriate social protection systems and measures for all, including floors, and by 2030 achieve substantial coverage of the poor and vulnerable”.

 Social protection systems that are well-designed and implemented can powerfully shape countries, enhance human capital and productivity, reduce inequalities, build resilience and end inter-generational cycle of poverty.
 Such systems and tools are transformative as they not only help the poor and most vulnerable mitigate economic and fiscal shocks, but also help ensure equality of opportunity by giving them a chance to climb out of poverty, and become productive members of society.
 When poor and vulnerable people have the opportunity to improve their lives and that of their families, and are less likely to move in search of a better life.
 Well-designed social protection programs are cost-effective, costing countries on average about 1.5 percent of GDP.

-The World Bank Group’s annual lending on social protection programs as of September 2017 reached $13.5 billion with $8.4 billion lending in IDA countries, targeting the world’s poorest.
+The World Bank Group’s annual lending in the Social Protection and Jobs portfolio, as of April 2018, reached $14.67 billion with $10.2 billion lending in IDA countries, targeting the world’s poorest.
 These resources support safety net programs, including cash transfers, public works, and school feeding programs.

 Today, our social protection systems not only deliver social assistance and insurance to the poor and vulnerable, but are also used to link them to jobs, improve productivity, invest in the health and education of their children, and protect the aging population.
 While achievements in designing and promoting the adoption of social assistance programs and delivery systems have been made, investing heavily in initiatives to improve jobs and earnings opportunities, and the expansion of social insurance programs are equally important.